asiermarques/gatsby-theme-agora/README.md

 The general configuration can be set in the content/config/config.yaml file, the default information is

 > _Important note with images_: if your received the error "Cannot return null for non-nullable field ConfigYamlConferenceInfo.xxxImage",
-> check if the relative path for the image is right
+> check if the relative path for the image is correct.
+This happens when the image can't be found.

 ```yaml
 siteInfo: